PBN Hosting Done RightLearn From Industry Experts

-What To Look For In A PBN Hosting Service?
+What To Look For In A Hosting Service?

 Safety, Safety, Safety

 PBNs are a gray hat SEO tactic.
-Not illegal, but if you get discovered, there is still a chance your sites will get de-indexed and removed from search results.
+Not illegal, but if you get discovered, there is still a chance your sites will get de-indexed and removed from search results, especially with big footprints like having the sites on one IP address.
 Not only that, but your main money site could be negatively affected.
 This is why security is the first thing you should look for.
 Yes, PBNs are dubious in nature, but also a very popular method, and are used by many companies and other independent webmasters.

 The Least Footprint Possible

 No footprint services are ideal, but they’re also expensive.
-For all of you who’re on a budget, go for hosting that includes CDN services.
+For all of you who’re on a budget, go for hosting services that include CDN services.
 Not only do they provide protection and make your PBN less obvious, as we explained above, they also provide speed and quality.

 A Different IP For Every Domain

-The most important thing is to make sure your sites are in a good IP neighborhood.
+The most important thing is to ensure your sites are in a good IP neighborhood.
 This is very important characteristic that is not offered by many providers, but one which can do wonders in reducing the potential of leaving a footprint.
 You need to get unique IP’s for your hosting otherwise it can signify a big footprint for Google.
 Using the same IP address to access your sites will increase the chance of your PBN getting discovered tenfold.
-Make sure that you get more info regarding the IP addresses you will receive, as you might end up in a bad neighborhood, or simply have blacklisted IPs.
+Double check the info regarding the IP addresses you will receive, as you might end up in a bad neighborhood, or simply have blacklisted IPs.